Campos do Jordão: Climate

-The seasonal variation of cloudiness is remarkable.
-The most susceptible time for sunlight is from the beginning of April until the middle of October, with the end of August being the least covered season, reaching up to 70% of the open sky.
-The rest of the year tends to be more hazy, with mid-January reaching 77% of the overcast sky.
-The duration between the shortest day of the year and the longest day usually coincide correctly with the astronomical cycles.
-The second annual semester is usually season of stronger winds, mainly between September and October with average winds of 8 km/h.
-The quietest time is between February and March with average speeds of 6 km/h.
-The predominant direction of the north winds is around 2/3 of the year, mainly between the end of April and the end of September.
-In almost 4 months the second major direction is from the east.
+The local seasonal variation of cloudiness is also remarked upon: from the beginning of April to the middle of October, the city sees the most sunlight, with the end of August experiencing the least cloud cover, allowing for up to 70% clear skies.
+The remainder of the year tends to be cloudier, with mid-January seeing up to 77% overcast skies.
+The duration between the shortest and longest days of the year typically aligns with astronomical cycles.

+For the latter half of the year, stronger winds are usually recorded, particularly between September and October, with average speeds of 8 km/h (4.97 mph).
+In contrast, the period between February and March is characterized by calmer winds, with average speeds of 6 km/h (3.73 mph).
+Northernly winds prevail for about two-thirds of the year, especially from late April all through September.
+Easternly winds, the second most common, occur for nearly four months of the year.